We’re here to help! If you don’t see the answers you’re looking

 match for you than by using other parameters.

-If you don't have a driver's licence or Australian passport, GetCreditScore will
+If you don't have a driver's licence, GetCreditScore will

 not be able to confirm your identification and retrieve your VedaScore.